decentraland/js-sdk-toolchain/packages/decentraland-ecs/types/dcl/decentraland-ecs.api.md

 // @public (undocumented)
 export function getComponentName<T extends Record<any, any> = any>(component: T | ComponentConstructor<T>): string;

-// Warning: (ae-internal-missing-underscore) The name "getMessageObserver" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function getMessageObserver(): Observable<{
-    sender: string;
-    message: string;
-}>;

 // @public
 export enum Gizmo {